lopezishere/jupyter_ToC/README.md

 2. Add a *code* cell anywhere in the notebook with the following

 	2.1.
-For a ToC with roman numbers numeration (original from kmahelona)
+For a ToC with roman numbers index (original from kmahelona)
 	```
 	%%javascript
 	$.getScript('https://kmahelona.github.io/ipython_notebook_goodies/ipython_notebook_toc.js')